 Tip: always craft trait research items with the cheapest materials.
 These are usually the lowest level ones (Jute, Rawhide, Maple, Iron).

-You can also try your luck selling Nirhoned armor.
+You can also try your luck selling Nirhoned armor and weapons.
 You can expect to earn 500-1000g per sale.
 If you can’t craft it, do the quick research on your alt(s).
-Nirnhoned weapons are usually not worth bothering with.

 Nickel and other style materials